-Drier conditions bring fantastic snorkelling and diving, as well as more opportunities for bird-spotting.
+Drier conditions make it ideal for snorkelling and diving, as well as great opportunities for bird-spotting.
 But the real show-stopper is Santiago de Cuba’s Festival Internacional de Trova.
 A celebration of Cuba’s very own Trova music, expect to find streets and parks packed with musicians.

 As the higher altitudes begin to heat up, March is a great time to head into the hills for a spot of trekking.
 As the weather is still dry, March is also a great time of year to visit Siphandone in Southern Laos.
 With the river at its lowest point, you’ll see 4000 islands slowly emerge from the murky depths of the Mekong.

-As grey clouds begin to clear in northern Vietnam and the dry season begins to end in the south, March is often the best month for good weather country-wide.
-The central region is your best bet for clear skies so try to factor in a visit to tiny Palm Island for soft sand, fresh cuisine and sunny days.
+March is often the best month for good weather country-wide in Vietnam.
+The grey clouds are beginning to clear in northern Vietnam and the dry season comes to an end in the south.
+Your best for clear skies is the central region, so factor in a visit to tiny Palm Island for soft sand, fresh cuisine and sunny days.

 Not one to be left out of the music scene, Panama celebrates its very own Jazz and Blues Festival in Boquete in early March (though this sometimes falls at the end of February).
 Grab a hot cup of coffee, breath in the crisp mountain air and let that cool jazz rhythm wash over you.
 Head to the powdery white sands of the San Blas Islands for long, dry days of sunshine.